civiform/civiform/cloud/deploys/dev_azure/README.md

 to the staging process but we do not have to do the shared state set up.
 It should be `terraform init` and then `terraform apply`

-# Local Docker Build to Terrafrom
+# Local Docker Build to Remote Azure Deploy
 If you want to do local onto terraform we build/tag/deploy the docker image and then update the azure app service to point to the local image.